datnguye/dbterd/docs/nav/guide/cli-references.md

     dbterd run --resource-type model
     ```

+=== "Working with sources"

+    ```bash
+    # Generate ERD for sources only
+    dbterd run -rt source -t mermaid

+    # For proper table separation in source ERDs, combine with --entity-name-format
+    dbterd run -rt source -t mermaid -enf resource.package.table

+    # Include both models and sources in the same diagram
+    dbterd run -rt model -rt source -enf database.schema.table
+    ```

+    !!! info "Source table naming"
+        When working with sources, it's recommended to use `--entity-name-format` with formats that include the table name (e.g., `resource.package.table` or `database.schema.table`) to ensure each source table appears as a distinct node.
+See the [`--entity-name-format`](#dbterd-run-entity-name-format-enf) section for more details.

 ### dbterd run --dbt

 Flag to indicate the Selection to follow dbt's one leveraging Programmatic Invocation